greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/ddl/ddl-storage.html.md

             </tr>
           </tbody></table>

-The following is the format for adding storage directives.
+The following is the format for adding storage parameters.

 ```
-[ ENCODING ( <storage_directive> [,…] ) ]
+[ ENCODING ( <storage_parameter [,…] ) ]
 ```

-where the word ENCODING is required and the storage directive has three parts:
+where the word ENCODING is required and the storage parameter has three parts:

--   The name of the directive
+-   The name of the parameter
 -   An equals sign
 -   The specification

-Separate multiple storage directives with a comma.
-Apply a storage directive to a single column or designate it as the default for all columns, as shown in the following `CREATE TABLE` clauses.
+Separate multiple storage parameters with a comma.
+Apply a storage parameter to a single column or designate it as the default for all columns, as shown in the following `CREATE TABLE` clauses.

 *General Usage:*